The path less travelled in France produced stunning rural vistas, friendly locals, and a vibrant food and wine culture, far beyond our expectations.

 You will find each part of this mini-series here.

-Have you ever visited this part of France?
-Share your experiences below.
+Have you ever spent time in this part of Brittany?
+Please leave your comments below.

 SUBSCRIBE TO OUR NEWSLETTER